 Money is a feminist issue — and yet, women are still reluctant to talk about it.
-According to a recent Bustle survey of more than 1,000 millennial women, more than 50 percent of people said they never discuss personal finances with friends, even though 28 percent reported feeling stressed out about money every single day.
-That’s why Bustle launched Grown-A$$ Finances, a series that gets real about what millennial women are doing with their money, and why — because managing your money should feel empowering, not intimidating.
+According to a recent Bustle survey of more than 1,000 Millennial women, more than 50 percent of people said they never discuss personal finances with friends, even though 28 percent reported feeling stressed out about money every single day.
+Bustle's Get Money series gets real about what Millennial women are doing with their money, and why — because managing your finances should feel empowering, not intimidating.
 Today's topic: money misconceptions.

 I've always been low-key afraid of money.
 Growing up, I was told to be weary about how I spend it, who I loan it to, and how I earn it, so naturally I started believing that money is this terrifying entity that can easily ruin my life.
 But I've realized that my fear comes mostly from a lack of understanding about how to use money effectively.
 And, unfortunately, there are many misconceptions about those green bills to throw us off our path to spending, saving, and investing them wisely.